overview components memorymap downloads possibilities contact

 While it is possible to locate the vectors in random access memory, because the RESET vector is one of these it is logical to place the firmware so that these final six bytes may be read out of the ROM, EPROM, FlashROM, etc...

-Some systems, such as the Acorn FileStore E01S (Econet file server) copy the entire firmware into RAM and then switch the memory decoding so the ROM is invisible - all subsequent 'firmware' activity, including the hardware vectors, takes place in RAM.
-This degree of complexity is not provided within Amélie.
+Some systems, such as the Acorn FileStore E01S copy the entire firmware into RAM and then switch the memory decoding so the ROM is invisible - all subsequent 'firmware' activity, including the hardware vectors, takes place in RAM.
+This sort of thing is not required within Amélie.

 The basic memory map